-NEW TESTING GRADUATION REQUIREMENTS FOR CLASS OF 2018 & BEYOND (subject to ODE revision): Ohio House Bill 487 recently established new requirements for earning a high school diploma in Ohio.
+NEW TESTING GRADUATION REQUIREMENTS FOR CLASS OF 2018 & BEYOND (subject to ODE revision-beginning with the class of 2023, English I has been eliminated with changes coming): Ohio House Bill 487 recently established new requirements for earning a high school diploma in Ohio.
 In addition to course credits, students must earn points toward graduation on 7 end-of-course (EOC) exams.
 The courses in which students take an EOC exam are: English I and II, Algebra I, Geometry, Biology, American History, and American Government.
 Students can earn 1-5 points for each exam based on their performance: 5-Advanced, 4-Accelerated, 3-Proficient, 2-Basic, and 1-Limited.
 Students must accumulate a total of 18 graduation points to be eligible for a diploma.
 Of these overall points, a student must earn at least four (4) points between the two math exams, four (4) points between the two English exams, and six (6) points between the science and social studies exams.